flybywiresim/aircraft/src/systems/README.md

 2. Install LLVM 11 which can be found [here](https://releases.llvm.org/download.html), ensure to add it to your PATH.
 3. Run `cargo build --target wasm32-wasi` in the console at the top-level of the a32nx repository.
 You must have the SDK installed and have the 'Samples' folder of the SDK downloaded (this must be acquired seperately from the core) in order to build `msfs-rs`.
 4. The `lib.rs` file is built as `target/wasm32-wasi/debug/a320.wasm`.

+# Code/style guidelines

+## Clippy

+We enforce Clippy.
+We consider the vast majority of Clippy suggestions useful.
+Those that are disabled are described below:

+### too_many_arguments

+`too_many_arguments` attempts to reduce function dependencies by forcing you to consider creating additional structures to hold state you are passing into a function.
+In practice, aircraft systems have many dependencies, and restructuring these to reduce dependencies causes deviation from the real-world situation.
+Thus `#[allow(clippy::too_many_arguments)]` was used liberally in code, which is why we decided to disable this rule.

 # Software design